Gorgias Salesforce integration: A complete overview for 2026

 The eesel AI approach

-This is where a tool like eesel AI changes the game.
-It’s an AI platform that plugs right into your helpdesk.
-Instead of building a shaky bridge between two specific apps, eesel acts as an intelligent layer on top, unifying all of your company's information sources.
+This is where a tool like eesel AI comes in.
+It is an AI platform that works alongside your helpdesk.
+Instead of a direct data bridge, eesel acts as a complementary knowledge layer, unifying information from various sources.

-You can connect eesel to your Gorgias account in a few clicks, and then train it on all your Salesforce knowledge.
-But you don't have to stop there.
-You can also connect it to knowledge bases like Confluence, documents in Google Docs, and most importantly, your own history of past support tickets.
-This completely reframes the problem.
-You're not just connecting two apps; you're making your entire helpdesk smarter.
+You can connect eesel to your Gorgias account easily and then train it on your Salesforce knowledge.
+You can also connect it to knowledge bases like Confluence, documents in Google Docs, and your own history of past support tickets.
+This enhances your helpdesk by making your team's collective knowledge available instantly.

 | Feature | Gorgias + Salesforce Integration (via iPaaS) | Gorgias + eesel AI |